Bayesian Search for Robust Optima: Bayesian Search for a Robust Optimum

-Figure \ref{fig:comparison-after-4-iterations} shows the result of continuing the optimisation procedure for three additional iterations; the objective function is evaluated at the centre of the sweet spot of maximum acquisition, $\sweetspot(x')$.
-The robust sweet spot optimiser quickly locates the region of the optimum sweet spot, whereas the single-point optimiser searches the region of the global minimum.
-Also shown are the median and interquartile range of the $\hat{Q}_{max}(S(x))$ calculated over 100 realisations from the $\GP$ following the 11 observations, showing that the approximation to $Q$ calculated from the $\GP$ realisations is accurate, particularly in regions where $f$ has been evaluated.
+Figure~\ref{fig:comparison-after-3-iterations} shows the result of continuing the optimisation procedure for three additional iterations; the objective function is evaluated at the location of maximum expected improvement, $\bx'$.
+The robust optimiser quickly locates the region of the robust optimum, whereas the single-point optimiser searches the region of the (fragile) global minimum.